College Football Awards 2018: Results, Winners, Highlights and Twitter Reaction

 College Football Awards 2018: Results, Winners, Highlights and Twitter ReactionDecember 7, 2018

-Some of college football's major awards were handed out Thursday, with a number of honors, including the Maxwell Award for the nation's top player up, for grabs.
+Some of college football's major awards were handed out Thursday, with a number of honors, including the Maxwell Award for the nation's top player, up for grabs.

 Below, we'll go through the winners and the reaction from the evening.